ironicbadger/pms-wiki/docs/01-overview/nas-software-comparison.md

 <img alt="omv-ui" src="../../images/omv-ui.png">
 </p>

 This pervasive frustration was also the case as a new user.
 Something that could be configured in a few lines of a config file required navigating a UI and doing a whole lot of clicking.
 As a more experienced administrator these days I have embraced automation via [Ansible](../concepts/infraascode.md#ansible) and can rebuild a server in 15 minutes from scratch.
 Managing a server entirely via the CLI might seem intimidating at first but it's really the way to go.
-Yes, even via mobile using JuiceSSH on Android or blink on iOS - see [remote access](../remote-access/remote-access-overview.md).
+Yes, even via mobile using JuiceSSH on Android or blink on iOS - see [remote access](../remote-access/index.md).

 OpenMediaVault is just Linux underneath though which is a good thing.
 This means it runs docker, supports ZFS (via DKMS), SnapRAID and MergerFS too.

-*[PMS]: Perfect Media Server

 ## Proxmox